LCF CARE

 CARE STARTS WITH THE PEOPLE CLOSEST - looking after each other is at the heart of community.

-We also have a safety net of care volunteers to help those who fall outside of a small community and as a back up to our small community leaders who make up our pastoral care network.
-With acute and urgent issues escalated to senior leadership.
+We also have a safety net of care volunteers as a back up to our small community leaders.

 For individuals with more complex needs we signpost as appropriate.